basics09/unfc-normalize/readme.txt

 		$unfc_normalize->load_unfc_normalizer_class(); // ...load the polyfill.
 	}
 	add_filter( 'myfilter', array( $unfc_normalize, 'normalize' ), 6 /* Or whatever priority you choose */ );

+= Does it have a tool to normalize the filenames of files already uploaded using Chrome or Firefox on macOS (OS X) prior to its enabling?

+No, it doesn't yet, alas.
+Such files would have to re-uploaded.
+However if (enough - or more like any) interest were expressed...

 == Screenshots ==